Maths Week Scotland 2020

 Maths and Art are often seen as completely different subjects but there is more that connects them than you might think!
 From Celtic art to Islamic art to the work of the Dutch artist Escher these resources and activities explore the links between these seemingly opposing subjects!

 The resources include a Powerpoint presentation, together with notes for educators and a lesson plan.
-They will appear on this page by the 20th September.
+They will appear on this page in the coming weeks.

 Have Fun with Maths: resources for primary and secondary schools